What is the MA in Bioethics & Science Policy?

 - Additional semester of Electives is offered at virtually no cost (except a small fee)

-What is the practicum?
+What is the Capstone Project?
 Where do students do this?

 Each student undertakes a 10-week science policy project that is required to complete the program.
 It counts as 9 credits (9/36) and is completed during the summer months (May-July).
 Our students write their MA final presentation at the end of July or early August based on this project.

-Our students choose their practicum based on their interests.
+Our students choose their capstone project based on their interests.
 There are several organizations that have hosted previous students, but our students often find new opportunities based on their interests.